 - “Users in this neighborhood frequently contact these specific home services”

-By analyzing these patterns across thousands or millions of users, directories can make surprisingly accurate predictions about which businesses might interest you based on limited information.
+By reading these patterns across thousands or millions of users, directories can make surprisingly accurate predictions about which businesses might interest you from very little information.

 - Temporal context: Time of day, day of week, season